Porque nuestra juventud merece un futuro brillante

 Maya Lacrosse

 Lacrosse in Guatemala began in 2005 at the Guatemala City garbage dump.
 In July 2005, a small group of lacrosse players from Maine took equipment and t-shirts to the children at the nonprofit Safe Passage and lacrosse began in Guatemala.
 Since that time lacrosse in Guatemala has grown, expanded, and evolved from the Guatemala City garbage dump to include Xela, Palin, Ciudad Quetzal, Peronia, Coban, and Livingston.
-In 2023, we are focused on developing two Guatemala National teams based out of Guatemala City and Xela.
-These two teams are led by Rodrigo Pascual and Carlos Gomez, two educators and leaders who have been leading lacrosse in Guatemala since the very beginning in 2005.
+In 2026, we are focused on supporting local programs in five communities, and developing a national team to compete with other similar programs in other Central American countries.
+These are led by Rodrigo Pascual who has been leading lacrosse in Guatemala since the very beginning in 2005.
 See pictures of the beginnings of lacrosse in Guatemala.